 If the sleeping arrangement is unclear, bring a lightweight sleeping bag and packable pillow just in case.
 Take a backpack instead of rolling luggage if possible.
 Attempting to roll a heavy suitcase through a field is no fun.

 WWOOFing can be unpredictable; the best advice I have is to go in with an open mind.
-This may be the most amazing experience of your life or the absolute worst.
+This may be the most amazing experience of your life or you might find yourself in an uncomfortable living arrangement working 8 hours a day for no pay.
 You will learn something, whether it’s about farming, culture, language or about yourself as an individual, and you will ultimately benefit.
 Regardless, you can add WWOOFing to your resume!

-This article was originally published in April 2011, and was updated in May 2018.
+This article was originally published in April 2011, and was updated in May 2018 and August 2020.